 See more In-depth

-- Key facts about seasonal flu vaccine.
-Centers for Disease Control and Prevention. http://www.cdc.gov/flu/protect/keyfacts.htm.
-Accessed July 25, 2013.
+- Prevent seasonal flu.
+Centers for Disease Control and Prevention. https://www.cdc.gov/flu/prevent/index.html.
+Accessed July 30, 2020.